lukephills/email-subscribers/readme.txt

 * Paging option added on view subscribers admin page.
 In default it will show only first 200 emails, you have drop down box to navigate another page (i.e. 201 to 400 emails etc..).
 * Warning message fix on email address import page (i.e Strict standards: Only variables should be passed by reference)	- Fixed

+= 2.1 =

+* In view subscribers admin page, Filter option and paging moved to the top right corner (Previous version it was in bottom).
+* Plugin tested for multisite installation blogs. http://www.gopiplus.com/work/2014/08/31/email-subscribers-wordpress-plugin-network-activation-for-multisite-installation/

 == Upgrade Notice ==

 = 1.0 =